Key Concepts

 5. You don’t need to sell an entire house to access your money.

 You can generally access your money within five to ten days after making a request.
-Accessing capital in direct investments, particularly property, can be very difficult, costly and time-consuming.
+However, accessing capital in direct investments, particularly property, can be very difficult, costly, and time-consuming.

 Managed funds have a major advantage over direct property investments in that you don’t have to sell the whole investment to access some capital.
 Or incur large transaction costs such as stamp duty.